LambdAurora/AurorasDecorations/wiki/redstone/redstone_lantern.md

 ![Emission Directions](../../images/render/redstone_lantern/emit_direction.png)

-As you can see Redstone Lanterns allow to revert the behavior of Redstone Torches and transmit a signal along an axis downward.
+As you can see Redstone Lanterns allow to invert the behavior of Redstone Torches and transmit a signal along an axis downward.